-Now simply print your orange slice border labels onto full size label sheets – I got mine from WorldLabel – then cut them out and wrap them around each lid.
+Now simply print your orange slice border labels onto full size label sheets.
+Then cut them out and wrap them around each lid.
 That’s it!
-(For more on how to create your own custom labels, be sure to check out my step by step photo tutorial here.)
+(For more on how to create your own custom labels, be sure to check out my step by step tutorial on how to make custom labels here.)

-It’s super easy to now make your own homemade chocolate orange sugar scrub recipe.
-If you want a matching chocolate orange body butter and chocolate orange sugar scrub, simply fill one 4 oz. container with your body butter created from the chocolate orange body butter recipe once it’s reached the goopey stage.
+It’s super easy to now make your own homemade chocolate orange sugar scrub recipe for the perfect DIY holiday gift set for mom.
+If you want a matching chocolate orange body butter and chocolate orange sugar scrub, simply fill one 4 oz. container with your body butter created from the chocolate orange body butter recipe once it’s reached the goopy stage.
 With the remaining body butter, add 8 oz. of white granulated sugar by weight and mix well.

 To make the entire batch of body butter into a scrub, add 16 oz. of white granulated sugar.
 It’s as easy as that!